Transport

 Timetables and trip planning

-Transport NSW has online timetables and trip-planning tools on their website.
+Transport NSW have online timetables and trip-planning tools on their website.
 They can also recommend transport apps for your phone.

 Fines

 Always pay the correct fare for your travel.
-The fines for being caught with the wrong card or ticket on public transport can be high – up to $200.
+The fines for being caught with the wrong card or ticket on public transport can be up to $200.
 During semester, ticket inspectors often wait at bus stops near the University.
-More information on fines
+More information on fines.

 E-bikes and e-scooters